Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Soft and Hard SRG Separation

 \subsection{Graphical Characterizations of Incremental Positivity Theorems and Incremental Passivity Theorems}

-Based upon the soft and hard SRG separation results, we now specialize them to the celebrated incremental positivity theorems and incremental passivity theorems \cite[Sec.~VI.4]{Desoer:75}.
-Roughly, a typical incremental positivity (resp. passivity) theorem for a negative feedback system requires one open-loop component to be incrementally positive (resp. passive) and the other to be strictly incrementally positive (resp. passive).
+Based upon the soft and hard SRG separation results, we now specialize them to the celebrated incremental positivity theorem and incremental passivity theorem \cite[Sect.~VI.4]{Desoer:75}.
+Roughly speaking, a typical incremental positivity (resp. passivity) theorem for a \emph{negative} feedback system requires one open-loop component to be incrementally positive (resp. passive) and the other to be strictly incrementally positive (resp. passive).
 Such a theorem may be viewed as a direct consequence of Theorem~\ref{thm: softSG} (resp.
 Theorem~\ref{thm: hardSG}) as detailed below.